PaiGoManh/Liquidify/README.md

 # Liquidify

-A decentralized AMM protocol for swapping ERC-20 tokens with liquidity management.
+A decentralized AMM protocol for swapping ERC-20 tokens with liquidity management .
 The app, built in Solidity and React, follows Uniswap-like principles, providing users with easy token swaps and liquidity addition/removal via a user-friendly interface.

 ---